NunoSempere/nunosempere.com/blog/2023/07/19/better-harder-faster-stronger/index.md

 So cultural templates discourage us from being more formidable, and then value tradeoffs and self-imposed constraints diminish our ability to influence the world.
 My primary suggestion is to not trade formidability and truth-seeking for other values, like comfort and social harmony—or at least to make that tradeoff consciously and sparingly.

 I haven't yet considered leaders.
 Leaders can inspire, coordinate and direct a movement.
 And yet sometimes we don't get the leaders we need, but have to work with those we have right now.
-It's not clear to me how to discuss the topic tactfully, without character-asssassinating anyone.
+It's not clear to me how to discuss the topic tactfully, without character-assassinating anyone.
 So I'm leaving the topic alone for now.

 In the meantime, the hypotheses that I've covered don't seem exhaustive.
 So I'm really curious about readers' own thoughts.
 Comments are open.